rokket-labs/rokket-react-template/README.md

 ---

 This template is configured to use Google Cloud Platform as Identity Provider, feel free to modify the code for a AWS Cognito or a custom implementation.
-All PR's are welcome :smile::rocket:.
+All PR's are welcome :smile: :rocket:.

 ## Getting Started